• YMCA 2023

 Parents can pre-register their kids for a variety of theme camps.
 Camps explore musical theatre, creative drama, improv, and more in a fun and engaging way!
 Camps are typically half day, with full day options available for older children by combining camps.
 Learn more about summer camps at The South Carolina Children’s Theatre on the SCCT website.

-2023 KABOOM Winner and Finalist: South Carolina Children’s Theatre
+2024 KABOOM AWARD Winner: South Carolina Children’s Theatre

-Did you know the South Carolina Children’s Theatre was a 2023 KABOOM Family Favorites 1st place winner for both the Family Theatre and Performing Arts and Theatre Program?
-SCCT was also a KABOOM finalist for Indoor Family Fun and Youth Organization!
-Check out all of the finalists and winners in Kidding Around’s 2023 KABOOM Awards Guide.
+Did you know the South Carolina Children’s Theatre was a 2024 KABOOM Family Favorites 1st place winner for Best Performing Arts Theatre?
+Check out all of the finalists and winners in Kidding Around’s 2024 KABOOM Awards Guide.

 SCCT Ticket Giveaways